 - Identify your long term “vision”, which is where you ultimately want to get to.
 This is your outcome goal.

 - Now determine what you can do in the next 12 weeks to get you closer to your vision.

 - For example, if you’re goal is to win a certain tournament, you’ll probably have a good idea of what score you need to shoot.
 So what do you need to improve most, to reach that goal?
 Is it driving?
 Long irons?
 Short irons?
 Short game?
 Or putting?
 Set an achievable 3 month goal around that area of the game.
 This could be something like “hit at least 10 fairways per round.”
 This is your performance goal.

 - Now you need to work out how you’re going to do it.
 Work out how much time you can spend per week for the next 12 weeks on your goal.
 What drills and challenges are you going to do during this time?
 These are process goals.
 For the better driving performance goal, you might pick drills from my practice drills eBook.

 - Share your goal with your coach or people who support you.
 Perhaps do weekly check-ins to share your progress.
 If you’re not getting closer to your goal, perhaps change how you are going about your improvement.

 Thanks for reading.
-I hope you decide to leverage this model and make great strides towards your long-term goal in 2016.
+I hope you decide to leverage this model and make great strides towards your long-term goals.